-In modern smart factories, such human tasks are often supported with AR devices.
-With AR, the worker can receive additional information for a task, contributing to its quality, performance, and repeatability.
-However, the integration of such activities in the global production process remains a challenge.
-A primary reason for this is that human AR tasks depend on a myriad of factors that are not represented in the global process.
+While using AR devices to support complex tasks executed by humans is no novelty, the integration of such activities in the global production process remains a challenge.
+A primary reason for this is that human AR tasks depend on a large number of factors that are not typically represented in the overall higher-level business and production process.
 This includes the following factors:

-- The AR tasks rely on different contextual data sets, e.g., external information sources supporting task execution, such as maintenance manuals, alternative procedures, checklist variability, live data from external systems or sensors of machines, the task executor and their decisions, and context-sensitive AR data like the relative position of the worker or the machine. - For maximal effectivity and efficiency, the task must be assigned to the best suitable worker.
+- The AR tasks rely on different contextual data sets, e.g., external information sources supporting task execution, such as maintenance manuals, alternative procedures, checklist variability, live data from external systems or sensors of machines, the task executor and their decisions, and context-sensitive AR data such as the relative position of the worker or the machine. - For maximal effectivity and efficiency, the task must be assigned to the most suitable worker.
 Simple Staff Assignment Rules (SARs) of contemporary BPMS governing the production processes are only capable of determining if an agent is able to perform a task, but not their level of suitability.
-For AR tasks in complex Industry 4.0 settings, however, many parameters should be taken into account, like the position of the worker and the task, the qualification of the worker, or the workload of each worker.
+For AR tasks in complex Industry 4.0 settings, however, many parameters should be taken into account, such as the position of the worker and the task, the qualification of the worker, or the workload of each worker.
 Otherwise, task execution might be suboptimal or too expensive, e.g., because of overqualification of the worker or long distances between him and the task.
-Furthermore, work safety is usually enforced by legal regulations and workers' exposure to hazards like heat and noise must be strictly limited. - Usually, workers processing AR tasks are able to communicate via the AR device.
-However, as the AR tasks are not integrated with the global process, decisions or information provided by the worker cannot be used in that process, leading to delays or incorrect activity choices.
+Furthermore, worker safety is usually enforced by government regulations and workers' exposure to hazards such as heat, noise, and danger must be taken into account. - Usually, workers processing AR tasks are able to communicate via the AR device.
+However, as the AR tasks are not integrated with the global process, decisions or information provided by the worker cannot be directly utilized in that process, leading to delays or incorrect activity choices.

-Contemporary BPMS lack facilities for representing and exploiting such data sets and contextual factors.
-Usually, these systems utilize standard BPM languages like the Business Process Modeling Notation (BPMN) [2], which were not designed to integrate such information into the process templates.
-Subsequently, live data and situational knowledge cannot be utilized in the process instances based on these templates.

-In prior work [3][4][5], we developed an approach for contextual process management.
-However, our prior approach was tailored towards software engineering processes and did not involve the complex specifics of Industry 4.0 nor AR processes.
-To overcome the aforementioned limitations, this contribution proposes an integrated framework extending current BPMS with the following features:
+Contemporary BPMS lack facilities for representing and exploiting such data sets as well as contextual factors.
+Usually, these systems utilize standard BPM languages such as the Business Process Modeling Notation (BPMN) [3], which were not designed to integrate such information into the process templates.
+Subsequently, live data and situational knowledge cannot be readily utilized in the process instances based on such process templates.
+In prior work we developed an approach for contextual process management [4][5][6] which was tailored towards software engineering processes and did not involve the complex specifics of Industry 4.0 nor AR processes.
+To overcome the aforementioned limitations, we contribute ARPF, an integrated framework extending current BPMS with the following features:

-1) Facilities to model processes that incorporate contextual

-factors crucial for human AR tasks.

-- Incorporating real-time context data in BPM-Processes, enabling context dependent decision making and execution support. - An AR activity interface that can be used in such processes, enabling bi-directional communication between the process and the AR-supported worker. - An intelligent task assignment component capable of utilizing contextual data for fine-grained suitability levels to be able to match the optimal worker for any task. - 5) Easy integration into existing BPMS.
+- 1) Facilities to model processes that incorporate contextual factors applicable to human AR tasks. - Incorporating real-time context data in BPM processes to enable automated context-dependent decision and execution support. - An interactive AR activity interface for such processes, enabling bi-directional communication between the process and the AR-supported worker. - An intelligent task assignment component capable of utilizing contextual data for fine-grained suitability levels, able to optimally assign workers to tasks. - 5) Easy extension of existing BPMS.